jeremylong/DependencyCheck/ant/src/site/markdown/configuration.md

 pathToYarn                          | The path to `yarn`.                                                                                        | &nbsp;
 pathToPnpm                          | The path to `pnpm`.                                                                                        | &nbsp;
-retireJsAnalyzerEnabled             | Sets whether the RetireJS Analyzer should be used.                                                         | true retirejsForceupdate                 | Sets whether the RetireJS Analyzer should update regardless of the `autoupdate` setting.                   | false retirejsFilterNonVulnerable         | Configures the RetireJS Analyzer to remove non-vulnerable JS dependencies from the report.                 | false retirejsFilter                      | A nested configuration that can be specified multple times; The regex defined is used to filter JS files based on content. | &nbsp;
+retireJsAnalyzerEnabled             | Sets whether the RetireJS Analyzer should be used.                                                         | true retireJsForceUpdate                 | Sets whether the RetireJS Analyzer should update regardless of the `autoupdate` setting.                   | false retirejsFilterNonVulnerable         | Configures the RetireJS Analyzer to remove non-vulnerable JS dependencies from the report.                 | false retirejsFilter                      | A nested configuration that can be specified multple times; The regex defined is used to filter JS files based on content. | &nbsp;
 retireJsUrl                         | The URL to the Retire JS repository.                                                                       | https://raw.githubusercontent.com/Retirejs/retire.js/master/repository/jsrepository.json